aduffy70/LabNotes/_posts/2017/2017-06-28-Comparing-expression-of-GSTA3-UTR5-alternative-versions.md

 ## Normalization

   * For calculating delta Ct, I used the average of the 2 GAPDH technical replicates for each bird.
 Then I subtract this housekeeping factor from the 2 gene technical replicates and average--or average the 2 gene technical replicates and subtract the housekeeping factor--you get the same result in either order.
+  * Did the same thing using GSTA3_cds to get the housekeeping factors.
+This lets me see how relative levels of each UTR version change while holding GSTA3 constant.